 - Communicating with attendees.
 Why should they come to your webinar?

 Before you start gathering your audience, you need to address these three core challenges.
 And that begins before your webinar is even fully prepared.
 Let’s take a look at how you can tackle each of these challenges while planning a successful webinar.

 Researching Your Audience

-Before you even begin seeking an audience, you need to figure out what problems people want solved.
+Before you even begin seeking an audience, you need to figure out what problems people want to be solved.
 First, answer these questions: